TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 }
 ```

 SoftwareSerial does not operate correctly at high baud rates.
 We normally use it at 9600 baud.
 Because the RN2483 and RN2903 normally operates at 57600 baud, we need to switch it to 9600 baud so that we can communicate with it using 9600 baud.
-Luckily this is done automatically inside TheThingsNetwork Arduino library, so you as user do not have to worry about this.
+This is done automatically inside TheThingsNetwork Arduino library.
+Changing of the baud rate of the RN2483/RN2903 is not always very reliable.
+Power cycling the device, or a reset, might be necessary.

 If you connected the RN2483/RN2903 to different pins on the Arduino, you can change the line `SoftwareSerial loraSerial(10, 11); // RX, TX` to specify the correct RX and TX pins (from the Arduino's perspective).

+When using the [AltSoftSerial](https://github.com/PaulStoffregen/AltSoftSerial) library the pins you can use for software serial is fixed according to which device you use.
+You therefore do not have a choice which pins to use, and you may lose some other functionality, but this library seems to be more stable than the default SoftwareSerial library.